Prince-K-Ado/GroupE_MAD_Project/README.md

 We found it easier to update the Google Doc for planning for more syncronous work, and using GitHub to work on the actual code of the project.
 We have a Discord server for communication.

+---

+## To Get Started with the project in your Environment

 1. Clone the repo.
 2. Install dependencies ```pip install -r requirements.txt```.